-Both unseasonable and extreme cold spells are caused a Polar Vortex moves out of its usual path as a result of climate change.
-NOAA describes the phenomenon as follows: “The polar vortex is a large area of low pressure and cold air surrounding the Earth’s North and South poles. … Often during winter in the Northern Hemisphere, the polar vortex will become less stable and expand, sending cold Arctic air southward over the United States with the jet stream.”
+Both unseasonable and extreme cold spells are caused when a polar vortex moves out of its usual path as a result of climate change.
+NOAA describes the phenomenon: “The polar vortex is a large area of low pressure and cold air surrounding the Earth’s North and South poles. … Often during winter in the Northern Hemisphere, the polar vortex will become less stable and expand, sending cold Arctic air southward over the United States with the jet stream.”

-Researchers and scientists are finding evidence that climate change – in particular the warming of the Arctic Ocean – is destabilizing historic weather patterns, including both the jet stream and the polar vortex.
-Unseasonably warm air is pushing into the polar vortex and destabilizing its typical circular pattern.
+Researchers and scientists are finding evidence that climate change – in particular the warming of the Arctic Ocean – is destabilizing weather patterns, including both the jet stream and the polar vortex.
 As a result, the polar vortex is pushed south into areas that are not accustomed or prepared for extreme cold.
 These cold temperatures, in turn, cause precipitation that would normally fall as rain to fall as ice or snow – a particularly dangerous phenomenon in areas that don’t have sufficient equipment to maintain roads and highways during ice or snow storms.

-- Climate change is directly responsible for the increase in extreme cold.
-Climate change is causing an increase in both average and extreme temperatures around the world, with a ratio of 1.59 high temperatures records to 1 low temperature records today – compared with 1.09 high temperature records to 1 low temperature records back in the 1950’s.
-However, as global temperatures rise, traditional weather patterns such as the polar vortext are disrupted.
-The polar vortex, which has been a known weather phenomenon for several decades, has become weaker and less stable.
-This means that extremely cold weather can push down out of the Arctic, causing unseasonable temperature extremes and setting new records in lower latitudes while higher latitudes such as the Canadian Arctic may see much higher temperatures than usual.
+- Climate change is directly responsible for extreme cold events in moderate latitudes.
+Climate change is causing an increase in both average and extreme temperatures around the world, with the Arctic warming as much as three times faster than the rest of the world.
+As global temperatures rise, traditional weather patterns, such as the polar vortex, are disrupted.
+The polar vortex, which has been a known weather phenomenon for several decades, will become weaker and less stable.
+This means that extremely cold weather can move out of the Arctic, causing unseasonable temperature extremes and setting new records in lower latitudes while higher latitudes such as the Canadian Arctic may see much higher temperatures than usual.

 How to Help

 - Support climate change mitigation.
-Several studies have shown that there is a direct connection between human-caused climate change and increased occurrences of extreme cold.
-Specifically: warming temperatures are disrupting the polar vortex and pushing cold air into non-traditional areas.
+There is a direct connection between human-caused climate change and increased occurrences of extreme cold.
+Specifically, warming temperatures are disrupting the polar vortex and pushing cold air into non-traditional areas.
 While the polar vortex may be bringing extreme cold temperatures to one part of the world, the rest of the world is experiencing extremely hot weather.
 While short-term climate change mitigation is not immediately possible, there are projects that mitigate the long-term effects of climate change.
 Fund reforestation, renewable energy and reduced reliance on carbon-based transportation to help reduce the rate of climate change and hopefully allow for a decrease in extreme cold emergencies in the future.